Fees for Credit Card Processing

 Average Fees for Credit Card Processing

-average fees for credit card processing
+credit card processing fee

 A common question among merchants is, what are the average fees for credit card processing?
 Businesses typically incur credit card processing fees ranging from 1.5% to 3.5% of the total transaction amount.
 For instance, for a $10 sale, these fees would amount to $0.15 to $0.35.
 This amount charged varies based on factors such as the type of card used and whether the transaction occurs in person or online.
 Choosing a credit card processing company that offers fees suitable for your business’s sales trends and volume is essential.

-Most major credit card brands, Discover, Mastercard, and Visa publish their rates online.
+Most major credit card brands, Discover, Mastercard, and Visa, publish their rates online.
 If you have ever seen the number of rates these brands post or a merchant statement, you may have a pretty good idea of how many different variables there are to decide the final rate at the transaction time.

 These factors can range from which card type is being used (credit card or debit), the category of the card (corporate, fleet, standard, rewards, etc.), whether it is swiped, or the card is not present (CNP).
 If it is CNP, then the merchant’s security measures the nature of service purchases (whether the customer is buying coffee or guns), among many others.
 Some of these fees include:

-Interchange fee: The interchange fee is a payment directly to the card issuer for the swiped transaction.
+The interchange fee is a payment directly to the card issuer for the swiped transaction.
 These fees can vary depending on the card type, transaction amount, and industry.

 For instance, credit card companies might impose higher interchange fees for online purchases due to the increased risk of fraud associated with such transactions.
 For example, Citibank will get the interchange fee for a customer credit that Citibank issues for the Mastercard payment network.
 The table below shows the average credit card interchange fee: